svanas/migratooor/README.md

 7. Wait for your transaction to get mined.
 Your wallet will get credited with 100 DAI
 8. Repeat step 6 and 7 for `USDC` and `USDT`
 9. Launch migratooor, paste your wallet address from MetaMask, select the Rinkeby network

-## Is this app secure?

-Maybe.
-No independent audit has been or will be commissioned.
-You are encouraged to read the code and decide for yourself whether it is secure.

 ## Disclaimer